KAZALCI OKOLJA

 Bad

-Greenhouse gas (GHG) emissions from transport in Slovenia almost tripled between 1986 and 2019.
-In the EU, GHG emissions from transport also exceed economic growth on average, but significantly less than in Slovenia; in the period 1990-2019, they increased by 23.6% in the EU-28.
+Greenhouse gas (GHG) emissions from transport in Slovenia almost tripled between 1986 and 2022.
+In the EU, GHG emissions from transport also exceed economic growth on average, but significantly less than in Slovenia; in the period 1990-2022, they increased by a quarter in the EU-28.
 The main source of GHG is mostly road transport, which contributes as much as 99% of all GHG emissions from transport.
+The majority share of traffic emissions in Slovenia in total GHG emissions and insufficiently effective measures to reduce them hinder Slovenia's efforts to achieve the accepted obligations.

 Bad